serialscriptr/HomeAssistantPS/README.md

 - Create a function that pulls all entity ids for the given service domain
 - Create function for events/<event_type>
 - Update some of the functions to default to asking for confirmation before running
+- (if possible) dynamically ask for confirmation based on a lack of specific parameters.
+Ex: Get-HAStateHistory returns a lot of data and takes a long time compared to other functions in the module.
 - Update all functions to better support -verbose parameter
 - Update majority of functions to support -whatif parameter
 - (Maybe) Provide specific functions for various home assistant service domains